kragorg/dng/2025-03-30 — Dungeons and Gardens.md

 Elara, Doctor Pepe, and Halite accept the challenge, sliding their tokens forward.
 The game is a tapestry of glances, strategies, and the jangle of coins.

 Scarlet leans back, watching the tides of fortune.
-“Some hands aren’t worth playing,” she says, folding but remaining engaged.
+“Some hands aren’t worth playing,” she says, folding.

 Elara, graceful as in her musical performances, reveals “The Even Hand,” drawing groans and applause.
 “I hope you’re not always this lucky,” Kragor grumbles, amused.